 Essential Retirement Tools You May Not Know About

 Here’s why annuities and life insurance play a big role in a well-rounded portfolio.

 You’ve worked hard, saved diligently, and invested wisely—the essential steps of traditional retirement planning.
 But retirement is changing.
 People are living longer, with a quarter of 65-year-olds today expected to live past age 90.1 At the same time, only 18% of private industry workers have a company pension to provide secure retirement income — down from 35% in the early 1990s.2

 Faced with these trends, you may wonder if your savings will last as long as your retirement does.
 But you don’t have to worry.
 You can take additional steps that will help protect the hard work you’ve done through retirement planning.

-Enter annuities and life insurance: these financial tools add an appealing mix of predictability, growth potential, and tax advantages to your retirement portfolio.
+Enter annuities and life insurance: these financial tools add an appealing mix of growth potential and tax advantages to your retirement portfolio.
 Consider two benefits of these tools.

 1. Guaranteed lifetime income payments throughout retirement

 Markets ebb and flow, sometimes unpredictably, and if most of your savings are tied up in the market, your income may take a hit down the road.
 Annuities address this uncertainty by generating a stream of guaranteed lifetime income so you can meet your retirement goals and cover your expenses — no matter the market conditions.